dotnet/dotnet-docker/samples/aspnetapp/README.md

 You can build ARM32 and ARM64 images on x64 machines, but you will not be able to run them.
 Docker relies on QEMU for this scenario, which isn't supported by .NET Core.
 You must test and run .NET Core imges on actual hardware for the given processor type.

-You can do the same thing on Windows, as follows:
+You can do the same thing with Windows Nano Server, as follows:

 ```console
 docker build --pull -t aspnetapp:nanoserver-arm32 -f Dockerfile.nanoserver-arm32 .